 Bait and Switch: Ways Credit Card Processors Trick Small Business Owners (And How to Prevent Extra Costs)

-At Payment Depot we were tired of seeing small businesses get taken advantage of by people claiming to offer flat rate credit card processing.
+At Payment Depot, we were tired of seeing small businesses taken advantage of by people claiming to offer flat-rate credit card processing.
 We wanted everyone to be able to get the same honest pricing no matter how big or small they are.
-For a low monthly subscription starting at just $20 and $0.25/transaction you will only pay what it costs us from the major card brands.
+With our tailored interchange-plus pricing, you will receive transparent and seamless credit card processing that works for your business.
 It’s that simple, no tiers, no tricks, and no hidden fees.

 Avoidable Credit Card Fees and Costs for Small Businesses